ANKARA, Turkey — Turkey has launched the first stage of what may be a competition for the acquisition of advanced stealth systems.

 Industry sources said that Turkish authorities want to gain the stealth capabilities against potential enemy groups inside Syria and against Kurdish militants fighting the Turkish military in a new wave of violence.

-After a two-year-long ceasefire, violence resumed last summer and hundreds — including more than 200 troops and police officers — have been killed in clashes between the Turkish security forces and the Kurdistan Workers’ Party (PKK) militants.
+After a two-year-long ceasefire, violence resumed last summer and hundreds — including over more than 200 troops and police officers — have since been killed in clashes between the Turkish security forces and the Kurdistan Workers’ Party (PKK) militants.

 Turkey, the United States and the European Union view the PKK as a terrorist organization.